browserstack/browserstack-gradle-plugin/README.md

 > Note: You can also set the values of username and accessKey in environment variables with names BROWSERSTACK_USERNAME and BROWSERSTACK_ACCESS_KEY, respectively.
 If you do this, then there is no need to set this parameters in browserStackConfig block.

+> Note: You can also see all possible tasks by running "gradle tasks -all"

 ### Development